Finding Serenity With Acceptance

 This blog is going to be broken up in two parts.
 (1) Emotional Sobriety, and (2) Gratitude.

 Alcoholics Anonymous’ founder Bill Wilson is said to have said that Emotional Sobriety is the final frontier of recovery, I believe him, the inner landscape is limitless.
 It is our emotional mismanagement that causes us to act out.
 Let’s define the term Emotional Sobriety before we go on, so we will be on the same page.
 Emotional Sobriety: Being comfortable with all our feelings in the present moment.
 Not allowing our negative emotions to define us.
 Being aware of our feelings, accepting them and taking actions that are considerate and helpful.
-So to be emotionally sober we have to know how we feel.
-If we are angry, fearful, despairing, we need to know that.
-Identifying how we feel is crucial to emotional sobriety, and healthy living.
-So we are going to talk about the 3 As that are so famous in the Anon programs: Awareness, Acceptance and Action
+Our admission of powerlessness is the key to our sobriety.
+Our admission of powerlessness over our defects of character is the key to our emotional sobriety.
+We gain emotional sobriety by working on our defects.
+So to be emotionally sober we have to know how we feel about these shortcomings, if we are angry, fearful, despairing, we need to know that.

 Awareness: Awareness is so very crucial in emotional sobriety for us, yet it is often ignored.
 Knowing how we feel can have a life changing impact on us.
 When we are angry or fearful, and unaware of it, that doesn’t mean the emotions go away.
 No, these emotions undetected eat away at our emotional wellbeing like termites eating away at the foundation of a house.
 We can repress and suppress those feelings deep inside by sheer willpower.
 We can smile on the outside, and be as mad as a hatter on the inside.
-Yet, it takes a lot of emotional, physical, and psychic energy to hold those feelings down.

 This is why we act-out, the weight of yesterdays and todays negative emotions weigh us down.
 The “addict” is always waiting and watching for a weak moment.
-So it is important to stay ready, so you won’t have to get ready.

 A practical way of looking at the 3 As is to look at a Feeling Chart.
 A Feeling Chart is a chart that gives definitions of emotions and their synonyms.
 I am going to give you some descriptions of emotions to give you a sense of the importance of knowing how you feel.
 This Feeling Chart was taken from the book, “I’ll Quit Tomorrow” by Vernon Johnson pages160-163

-Terror, Panic, Alarm, Trepidation, Horror, Timid, Fright, Scare, Anxiety, Nervousness, Jumpy, Worry, Distrust, Mistrust, Jittery, Apprehension, Flight, Escape, Uneasy, Restless, Cowed, Cowardly, Cautious, Astonished, Startled, Worry, Appalled
+Fear: ( A feeling of dread in the presence of or from the threat of danger) Other words to describe Fear are: Terror, Panic, Alarm, Trepidation, Horror, Timid, Fright, Scare, Anxiety, Nervousness, Jumpy, Worry, Distrust, Mistrust, Jittery, Apprehension, Flight, Escape, Uneasy, Restless, Cowed, Cowardly, Cautious, Astonished, Startled, Worry, Appalled

-Turn away from, Withdrawn from, Rejection of, Distant from, Repelled by, Get out, Get away from, Escape, Avoid, Evade
+Aversion: ( a feeling of movement away from an “evil” which is hated) Other words to describe Aversion are: Turn away from, Withdrawn from, Rejection of, Distant from, Repelled by, Get out, Get away from, Escape, Avoid, Evade

 Desire: ( a feeling of movement toward or in the direction of a “good” which is loved )